angelacummings/angelacummings.github.io/pages/cheat-sheet.md

 All files for the website pages must have the extension `.md` – Typora creates new documents with this extension by default but if you’re copying files from someplace else, make sure they are in Markdown.

-- Poems, stories and observations go into so-called ‘collections’.
-They are the folders `_poems`, `_stories` and `_observations`.
+- Poems, stories and musings go into so-called ‘collections’.
+They are the folders `_poems`, `_stories` and `_musings`.
 - All images used in any of the post or pages should be stored in the `img` folder.
 (Typora automatically saves them there when you paste an image into a file.)
 - Other static pages are stored in the `pages` folder and indicate their URL in the front matter.

 Images

 Front matter is required for all files that go online.